-- final examination results are on a scale of 1.0 10.0, accurate to one decimal place. - no examination results can be established in case a test is graded below 5.5; in that case the candidate has failed the examination. - 3.
+- 3. If the examination is assessed on the basis of more than one test, no final grade for the examination will be calculated if one of the test grades is lower than a 5.5.
+In that case the student has failed the examination.
+Tests that can be taken only once per academic year, most likely practical tests such as case reports and team assignments, are exempted from - 4.
 In case the course manual for a particular course holds additional or other rules to those stated under paragraph 2 as regards the establishment of an examination's result from tests, these rules are only valid if published at least two months ahead of a the date of a test and under written approval of the Examination Board.
-If these latter provisos are not met the default rules under paragraph 2 continue to apply. - 4.
-Examination results are registered centrally by the Department for Exam Administration RSM Erasmus University. - 5.
+If these latter provisos are not met the default rules under paragraph 2 continue to apply. - 5.
+Examination results are registered centrally by the Department for Exam Administration RSM Erasmus University. - 6.
 In derogation from the previous paragraphs of this article, results of examinations taken in the context of an international exchange are established under the authority and responsibility of the foreign university.